Don’t Make These Mistakes During Your Home Inspection

 1. Play around with a mortgage calculator to understand how mortgage rates affect your home buying budget

 Most online mortgage calculators are free and you can find them on sites like Realtor.com or Google.
 Play around with the rate (enter the current rate, one quarter, one half and one full percent up and down from the current rate) to get a feel for what changes in the mortgage rate may mean for your monthly housing costs so you’re not surprised.
-None of us can predict the future, but this can help you get a feel for your budget range and timing.
+This can help you get a feel for your budget range and timing – but keep in mind that not all fees are accounted for (ie: closing costs, pre-paids), which is why it’s important to chat with a local mortgage broker.

 2. Get pre-approved